sunfounder/kepler-kit/docs/source/video_course/lesson35.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 35 : Remote Weather Station with RGB LED Temperature Indicator
+Lesson 35: Remote Weather Station with RGB LED Temperature Indicator
 =============================================================================
 This tutorial covers integrating an RGB LED to display temperature data on a weather station using the Raspberry Pi Pico W: